-- 1. On which of the five objects are large meteorite impact craters obvious?
-(1 point) - 2.
-Does Venus or the Earth show any signs of large, round maria (like those seen on the Moon or Mercury)?
-(1 point) - 3.
-Which planet seems to have the most impact craters?
-(1 point) - 4.
-Compare the surface of Mercury to the Moon.
+1. On which of the five objects are large meteorite impact craters obvious?
+(1 point)

+2. Does Venus or the Earth show any signs of large, round maria (like those seen on Mercury or the Moon)?
+(1 point)

+3. Which planet seems to have the most impact craters?
+(1 point)

+4. Compare the surface of Mercury to the Moon.
 Are they similar?
 (3 points)